revaturelabs/interviewquestions/Java.md

 ---

-28. Java Interfaces – How many can you implement?
+16. Java Classes – How many can you extend?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-In java we can implement multiple interfaces in the same class.
+In Java, a class can only extend one parent class.
+The `extends` keyword is used in Java to indicate that a class is inheriting another class.
+When a class extends another class, it inherits all the properties and methods of the inherited class.

 </blockquote>